tii-qfoundry/PDK_QFoundry/README.md

 Superconductive Loss Tangent ($tan(\delta )$ ) | $3.3\times10^{-5}$ | Measured

 #### Layer 2/0 - Junctions
 Junctions are manufactured using a 2 step evaporation process at 40 degrees inclination with a single step of oxidation between them.
-Generatinbg a 3 nm thick oxide layer that forms the tunneling jucntion.
-The metal layers are finally capped with an oxide grown in a controlled environment to stabilize the jucntion parameters.
-Jucnytions
+Generatinbg a 3 nm thick oxide layer that forms the tunneling junction.
+The metal layers are finally capped with an oxide grown in a controlled environment to stabilize the junction parameters.

 Parameter | Value | Comment
 --- | --- | --- |